fpoij2po23hrj0798ahrviupn4/campaign-notes/dnd11.md

         - They don't need help
         - The only work they know of nearby would probably be to work for the Black Network
         - They mention that the dude on the hill may need help
-    - Group goes into the tower in the center
+    - Group goes into the Tower at the Market Square
         - Find 2 guards
         - Talk to the head of the city (Daratha)
         - Ask Daratha if they need help with anything, but they don't (unless we want to join the militia)